MarwanDebbiche/post-tuto-deployment/blog-post/post.md

     <img src="./assets/url_companies.png" width="80%">
 </p>

+Pretty neat right?
+Now we'll have to go through the reviews listed in each one of those urls.

 ### Scrape customer reviews with Scrapy : step 2️⃣

 <i>All the scrapy code can be found in this <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/scraping/scrapy">folder</a></i> 📁

-Ok, now we're ready to use Scrapy to fetch the customer reviews listed inside each company url.
+Ok, now we're ready to use Scrapy.

-First, you need to install Scrapy either using:
+First, you need to install it either using:

 - conda: `conda install -c conda-forge scrapy`